awsdocs/aws-cli-user-guide/doc_source/cli-chap-troubleshooting.md

 On Windows, use the date and time options in the Control Panel to configure your system clock\.

-### Possible cause: your OS is mishandling AWS secret keys that contain certain special characters<a name="tshoot-sig-special-char-in-secret-key"></a>
+### Possible cause: Your operating system is mishandling AWS secret keys that contain certain special characters\.<a name="tshoot-sig-special-char-in-secret-key"></a>

 If your AWS secret key includes certain special characters, such as \-, \+, /, or %, some operating system variants process the string improperly and cause the secret key string to be interpreted incorrectly\.